Affiliate links on Android Authority may earn us a commission. Learn more.

-Affiliate links on Android Authority may earn us a commission.
-Learn more.

 - Log in using your username (or email account or phone number) and password.

 Once you’ve signed in, that’s it.
 You’re now ready to use Skype to chat with friends, use video, add new contacts, and everything else you usually do — on a Chromebook.

 While Skype isn’t included out of the box, most modern Chromebooks now support Android apps, so you can fire up the Google Play Store and download it.

-- Head to the Google Play Store and download Skype.
+- Head to the Google Play Store and install Skype.

-- Once it’s installed, you should find Skype in the app drawer (that little circle to the bottom left).
+- Once it’s installed, you should find Skype in the app drawer.